 William C. Shiel Jr., MD, FACP, FACR

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 - The tuberculosis skin test is also known as the tuberculin test or PPD test.

 - The PPD test is used to determine if someone has developed an immune response to the bacterium that causes tuberculosis (TB).

-- The standard recommended tuberculin test is the Mantoux test, which is administered by injecting a 0.1 mL volume containing 5 TU (tuberculin units) PPD into the top layers of skin of the forearm.
+- The standard recommended tuberculin test is the Mantoux test, which is administered by injecting a 0.1 mL of liquid containing 5 TU (tuberculin units) PPD (purified protein derivative)into the top layers of skin of the forearm.

 - Skin tests should be read 48-72 hours after the injection.

 - The basis of the reading of the skin test is the presence or absence and the amount of induration (localized swelling).